shimataro/webtaku/README.md

     # X.org Server (if your system has no GUI, specify "xvfb" flag in USE)
     emerge x11-base/xorg-server

-Or, you can create overlay package easily because ebuild files are in "packages/ebuild" directory.
+Or you can create overlay package easily by using ebuild files in "packages/ebuild" directory.

 (if your system has no GUI, specify "nogui" flag in USE)

 ## build & install